 Sometimes these second thoughts are rational.

-That new TV might not have all the features you need after all, and you could have saved some money with a cheaper model or waited until the next big sale comes up.
+That new TV 📺 might not have all the features you need after all.
+And you could save some money with a cheaper model or wait until the next big sale comes up.

-And sometimes the second thoughts are irrational: maybe the new TV just doesn’t feel right for some reason, or maybe the house is too far from your family and friends.
+And sometimes the second thoughts are irrational.
+Maybe the new TV just doesn’t fit, or maybe the house is too far from your family and friends.

-Why does it matter for eCommerce and your revenue?
+Why does post purchase dissonance matter for eCommerce and your revenue?

 It’s very common for consumers to have regrets about purchases they’ve made.

 - up to 10% of consumer-spent money is wasted on regretted purchases [source]

 - 25% of Americans feel buyer’s remorse when shopping under stress [source]